Elobregg/Elobregg/README.md

 # Hey!
 Nice to see you.

-My name is Merlin, I am a self-taught developer for Java/Python.
-I specialize in Digital Twins and Industry 4.0 Technologies.
-In my free time I work on  on my first game called Ozoss, a 2D-Action-Platformer with Roguelike elements focusing on pixel-perfect combat and dynamic attack combinations using Godot.
+Hey!
+I'm Merlin, a research developer specializing in Digital Twins and Industry 4.0 Technologies working with Java and Python.
+In my free time I work on a variaty of things around game dev using Godot.
 Ask me anything!

 ## Techstack?
 ### Languages